RandyAbernethy/swinginonastar/README.md

 |Operating Register Tonnage |	9 ORT \*\*   | Operating Spaces Volume   |
 |Net Register Tonnage       |	36 NRT \*\*\*| Net Cargo/Passanger Volume|

-\* `GRT = IV / 100`, where IV is the sum of the vessel's enclosed spaces in Cubic Feet
+\* `GRT = ES / 100`, where ES is the sum of the vessel's Enclosed Spaces in Cubic Feet
-\*\* `ORT = OV / 100`, where OV is the volume consumed by crew accomodation, machinery and navigation spaces in Cubic Feet
+\*\* `ORT = OV / 100`, where OV is the Operating Volume consumed by crew, machinery and navigation spaces in Cubic Feet
 \*\*\* `NRT = GRT - ORT`